-Studio Voltaire commissions a wide range of educational activities and projects working in collaboration with artists, local organisations, schools and community groups.
+Studio Voltaire commissions a wide range of activities and projects working in collaboration with artists, local organisations, schools, community groups and groups of individuals.

 This programme aims to develop a closer relationship between the artist, the production of work and an active, contributing audience.
 Projects take place in the gallery as well as offsite.

 If you are from a community, school or college group and would like to a tour of the gallery or to learn more about our Participation Programmes, please contact Laura Harford, Curator (Participation) on email@example.com or 0207 622 1294.

 We are thrilled to partner with national LGBTQ+ youth homelessness charity The Albert Kennedy Trust, on a wide–reaching participation programme, offering six months of workshops, events, mentoring and professional development for young people, in partnership with leading artists, writers and designers.

 The Oscar Wilde Temple Arts Group is open to anyone aged 16-25 who identifies as LGBTQ+.
 The group will draw inspiration from our current exhibition, The Oscar Wilde Temple by McDermott & McGough, to explore queer and trans art history and politics, collaborating with artists to make their own work.
 The group will also take part in archive visits, events and workshops.

 The Winter programme (February–April 2019) is hosted by writer and filmmaker Juliet Jacques and will explore different forms of writing, including: short stories, fiction and life writing.

 Juliet Jacques has published two books: Rayner Heppenstall: A Critical Study (Dalkey Archive, 2007) and Trans: A Memoir (Verso, 2015).
 Her short fiction, essays and criticism have appeared in Granta, The Guardian, The White Review, Sight & Sound, Filmwaves, Cineaste, Frieze, London Review of Books and many other publications and websites.